Somethings don’t have to be said

 Each day I stand and clean my house I’m grateful.
 I have been pumping iron and dancing and scrubbing the floor on my hands and knees, smiling as I do it.
 The harder the better, if I can do it because I know how lucky I am to be alive and able to clean any of it.

 I know you want to die fighting alone in your house in the forest of howls but it hurts all us kids to see you do it.
-One of these falls is going to be breakfast for a bear or pack of wolves but that is your choice and my burden and my brothers to bare
+One of these falls is going to be breakfast for a bear or pack of wolves but that is your choice and my burden and my brothers to hold dear

 One that hurts more and more because it is the end of your fight, dear Mother